MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-links-joins.md

 ### Sales Header Table

 The Sales Header table contains a list of sales orders.
 Each sales order has a unique number, includes the name of the customer to sell to, and is assigned to a salesperson by the **Salesperson\_Code** column.
-The following is a simplified version of the Sales Header table for illustration purposes.
+The following is a simplified version of the Sales Header table for demonstration purposes.

 |No.|Sell-to Customer Name|Salesperson Code|
 |--------|------------------------------|-----------------------|